violapterin/dotfiles/notes/170125£€_Git_isn't_that_hard.md

     $ git status

 To commit, use `git commit`.
-However a commit message is strongly recommended, which reminds you what you have done.
+However a commit message is strongly recommended, which reminds you as well as other people what you have done.
 For example,

     $ git commit -m "Rename files using new convention"

-Summarize your work concisely, less than some 70 characters.
+Summarize your work concisely, within less than some 70 characters.
 If you cannot do this, you should have probably split your work into two or more commits.
-It is the tradition that, to save space, verbs in base form are used, and no period is in the end.
+It is the tradition that, to save space, verbs in base form are used, and no period is there in the end.

 You can modify your commit message even after you commit, with

     $ git commit --amend

 Now, an editor opens, showing the commit message in the beginning, where you may revise it.
+This file is saved as `.git/COMMIT_EDITMSG`.

 I find it useful to edit here because you don't have to backslash-escape special characters, which may occur in verbatim expressions.
-You can also add more explanatory lines below.
-The status is shown again as commented lines to recapitulate for you.
-This file is saved as `.git/COMMIT_EDITMSG`.
+You can also add more explanatory lines below, separated from the title with a blank line.
+The status is shown again as commented lines to recapitulate changes for you.

 ### To View Commit Log